OzDES Reverberation Mapping Program: CIV lags from six years of data: Selection effects, demographics, and the relation

 There is a clear ceiling where one would expect to see longer duration lags, but they are not detectable because the duration of the survey was insufficient to see the very delayed spectral response to the continuum variation.
 This is an important selection effect we need to correct for when deriving the $R-L$ relationship for \civ \citep[see][]{McDougall2025_OzDES}.

 Moving into the future, this bias will need to be carefully parameterised if we are to accurately derive the $R-L$ relation using even larger samples of high-redshift data.
 One can mitigate this effect by extending RM surveys to longer observational baselines, enabling them to recover longer rest-frame lags successfully.
 Such data will be necessary to conclusively rule out a flattening of the slope of the \civ $R-L$ relation.
-Notably, the DES supernova fields we used this AGN monitoring campaign continue to be monitored with DECam by the HELM program \citep{Zhuang2024}, resulting in a photometric sequence that spans more than a decade.
+Notably, the DES supernova fields we used this AGN monitoring campaign continue to be monitored with {\rr the same instrument as DES (DECam)} by the {\rr High-quality Extragalactic Legacy-field Monitoring (HELM)} program \citep{Zhuang2024}, resulting in a photometric sequence that spans more than a decade.